Powerball winning numbers for Monday, February 26, lottery drawing. Jackpot hits $421M

 Got a tip or a story idea?
 Contact Krys'tal Griffin at kgriffin@delawareonline.com.

-This article originally appeared on Delaware News Journal: Powerball results for Monday, February 26, when the next drawing is
+This article originally appeared on Delaware News Journal: Powerball results for Monday, Feb.
+26, next drawing on February 28